NALLAPUNENIVAMSIKRISHNA/customer_churn_prediction_telecom_company/README.md

 2. Ensure Python and necessary libraries are installed.
 3. Run the provided Jupyter Notebook to execute the entire pipeline.
 4. Explore the saved models and additional files for insights into the project.

-Feel free to contribute or provide feedback for continuous improvement!